Healthy digestion

 Healthy digestion, also called digestive health, results in the absorption of nutrients from food without distressing symptoms.
 Healthy digestion follows having a healthy diet, doing appropriate self-care including physical activity and exercise, minimizing activities like smoking or consuming alcoholic drinks which impair digestion, and managing any medical condition which disrupts digestion to the best of one's ability.

 A person with healthy digestion will have lower risk of experiencing diarrhea, vomiting, constipation, heartburn, bloating, flatulence, and indigestion.
-Additionally, a person with healthy digestion will have less need of digestive medications than a person who does not have healthy digestion.
+Additionally, a person with healthy digestion will have less need for digestive medications than a person who does not.

-Some foods like Banana, Avocado, Melons, Oats, Yogurt quickly or completely digested than others.
+Some foods like bananas, avocados, melons, oats, and yogurt quickly or completely digest faster than others.

 Disruptions to healthy digestion

 Many events can disrupt digestion.
 Disrupted digestion can have many symptoms, including diarrhea, constipation, heartburn, bloating, flatulence, and indigestion.

 Some people have chronic medical conditions which disrupt their digestion.
 Other people might be taking a drug which disrupts their digestion.
 In those cases, the person's goals for healthy digestion might be to have their personal best possible digestion since they have other health problems to manage.